NAEYC 2017 Annual Conference

 Music Together has long been a supporter of the National Association for the Education of Young Children.
-We are proud to once again be a Bronze Sponsor of the 2016 NAEYC Annual Conference and Expo being held in Los Angeles, CA, November 2-5, 2016.
+We are proud to once again be a Bronze Sponsor of the 2017 NAEYC Annual Conference and Expo being held in Atlanta, GA, November 15-18, 2017.
 This conference is the year’s largest gathering of early childhood professionals in the world.

-If you will be attending this year, we hope you will come to one of our sessions and stop by our booth, #2240.
-There, you can talk to our representatives about the innovative Music Together music curriculum for early learning settings, listen to our music, learn about our comprehensive teacher training, grab a reusable tote bag and free song sampler CD, and make some music with us!
+If you will be attending this year, we hope you will come to one of our sessions and stop by our booth, #617.
+There, you can talk to our representatives about the innovative Music Together music curriculum for early learning settings, listen to our music, learn about our comprehensive teacher training, grab a reusable tote bag, and make some music with us!

-Presented by: Lili M. Levinowitz, Ph.D., Professor of Music, Rowan University/Director of Research, Music Together Worldwide; Lauren Guilmartin, MA, Director of Early Learning, Music Together Worldwide
+Presented by: Lili M. Levinowitz, PhD., Professor Emeritus, Rowan University/Director of Research, Music Together Worldwide; Lauren Guilmartin, MA, Director of Early Learning, Music Together Worldwide

 Presented by: Gerry Dignan, Music Specialist, recording artist and performer, Music Together Worldwide; Ana Trevino-Godfrey, DMA, Early Childhood Music Specialist, Music Together Worldwide